Bellfalasch/frontend-forum/slides.md

 <Card
   title="AI bonanza"
-  text="Code auto-complete, boilerplating and scaffolding, explain code, write pull requests - there is no end to AI features"
+  text="Code auto-complete, boilerplating and scaffolding, explain code, write pull requests - there is no end to AI features.
+The employees visited Microsoft for a workshop.
+GitHub copilot-talk in Gjensidigeskolen with almost 100 tuning in." animate="reversed"
 />

 ---